 For example, if you want a theme that offers drag-and-drop design functionality, you might not want to choose a theme with a built-in builder because it will lock you in.
 Instead, you could pick a theme that’s designed to integrate with a third-party page builder plugin such as Elementor.
 For example, the Elementor team officially recommends the Sydney theme as a great option to pair with Elementor.

-In 2019, many themes will actually come bundled with a set of recommended plugins, which is a great way to get the best of both worlds.
+Nowadays, many themes will actually come bundled with a set of recommended plugins, which is a great way to get the best of both worlds.
 You still get the out-of-the-box functionality that you want, but you’ll also be able to change your theme in the future if needed.

 4. Check Responsive Design (No, REALLY Check It)

 Mobile traffic now accounts for about 50% of Internet traffic, with that number only growing.

 Responsive design is the idea that your website automatically adapts based on the user’s device.
 So, whether someone visits on their laptop or their iPhone, they should still have a good experience.

 In 2019, any WordPress theme that you come across is going to be responsive, so looking for “Responsive” on the feature list is kind of a pointless thing for me to recommend.

 However, just because every theme is responsive does not mean every theme implements responsive design well.

 So, here’s the thing — when I say to check a theme’s responsive design, I mean to actually open the demo site on your smartphone and play around with it.

 How’s the navigation?
 Some themes have really slick navigation menus on mobile, while others are clunky and hard to use.